On-Going Orientation Sessions

 Build best practices by learning more about writing-to-learn exercises to enhance retention.
 Discuss ways to scaffold formal and informal assignments.
 How can informal writing help students formulate their ideas, especially if they are relunctant to speak out or disagree in class?

-October 15 (President's Dining Room)
+October 15 (non TT only) (President's Dining Room)

 Grading rubrics and policies